igormagun/100Percenter/README.md

 ## TO-DO
 * Fill out the initial game list - the first few games will be GTA IV, GTA III and GTA San Andreas.
 I am planning to add more in future releases, but will release with these three
 * Support for subcategories in each individual game's list of tasks
-* Add a quick about page
+* Add a title bar to the About page
-* Add icons for the tabs at the bottom of the screen

 ## Future Improvements
 * Split the game list out into different JSON files for each game - a single JSON file will quickly become unwieldy
 * Optimize and clean up the game list update mechanism
 * Improve the user interface.
 One idea I have been given is to float completed tasks down to the bottom of the list, to more easily surface remaining tasks
-* Add a more visual list based on cover art for each individual game - the JSON already includes references to cover art images
 * Add 3D Touch support, to allow users to jump right into a game screen from the app icon, or peek into a category within the app
 * An Android version of the app, which could import the same game list
+* Possibly add a more visual list based on cover art for each individual game - the JSON already includes references to cover art images
 * Apple Watch support, maybe

 ## Contributing to the Game List